-During 1977 it was decided that the Gillespie Church, which had been closed down some years earlier as a result of merging local congregations, should be converted into a Community Centre serving Biggar and the surrounding area.
+In 1977, it was decided that the old Gillespie Church, which had been closed some years earlier because of merging local congregations, should be converted into a Community Centre serving Biggar and the surrounding area.
 Cameron McKenzie, the then Minister of Biggar Kirk, took on the role of masterminding the project.
-Sufficient money was raised by the community, grants, donations and fundraising activities and the Gillespie Centre was opened in 1982 as “The Church Serving the Community” and this strapline is in use to the present day.
+Sufficient money was secured from the community by grants, donations and fundraising activities and the Gillespie Centre opened in 1982 as “The Church Serving the Community.”

-The cornerstone of the Centre was and is the Coffee Shop, where volunteers serve locals and visitors alike and also halls and meeting facilities available for rent by local organizations.
-For 20 years the activity was run successfully by Biggar Kirk, but it became obvious early in the new decade that modernization would have to take place and the building would require to undergo a major upgrade to make it user-friendly and to maintain its compliance with ever-changing rules and regulations.
+The cornerstone of the Centre was its Coffee Shop, where volunteers served home-baked food to locals and visitors alike, but there were also halls available for rent by local organizations.
+For 20 years the activity was successfully run by Biggar Kirk, but it became obvious early in the new decade that modernization would have to take place and the building would require to undergo a major upgrade to make it more user-friendly and to maintain its compliance with ever-changing rules and regulations.

-Accordingly additional funding was sought giving rise to the Gillespie Centre Association and a slightly changed, more formal relationship with Biggar Kirk.
-As they had done some 25 years earlier, the community within the Biggar area once again proved their generosity.
-Major funding partners were found and the refurbishment project was completed in the middle of 2007 and the “new” Gillespie Centre opened its doors again for the community.
+Accordingly, additional funding was secured giving rise to the Gillespie Centre Association and a slightly changed, more formal relationship with Biggar Kirk.
+As they had done 25 years earlier, the community within the Biggar area once again proved their generosity.
+With major funding partners secured the refurbishment project and this was completed in the middle of 2007 and the “new” Gillespie Centre opened its doors again for the community.

 Our church is part of the Reformed Presbyterian tradition but we welcome believers of every denomination to our services.
 Our congregation is made up of worshippers from all walks of life and from various traditions, but we come together to worship and to serve God.